quartzjer/bounceboard/README.md

 Multiple clients can be connected to a server, changes from any client will propogate to all.

+### Browser Client
+After starting the server, open a web browser to http://<server_ip>:<port>/?key=<access_key>.
+You can view the current clipboard contents, copy them, or paste new content to update the server and all connected clients.

 ### Additional Options
 - `-v`, `--version`: Show version and exit
 - `-x`, `--xclip-alt`: Enable xclip alternative text support (see Linux below)